EdoardoBrescia/25-26/LAB_RIP_II_OSPF/LAB_OSPF_I.md

 This lab uses the OSPF simple lab topology from Kathara with FRRouting (FRR).
 You will configure single-area OSPF and observe shortest paths affected by interface costs, Designated Routers (DRs), the Link State Database (LSDB), and topology changes.

 Answer preparation questions before the lab and perform hands-on experiments during the session.
+Note: it is not mandatory to produce a report, but highly recommended.

 ## Preparation
 Review OSPF concepts: link-state algorithm, areas, DR/BDR election.